Click here for a printable version of this fact sheet.

 In the ensuing months, as school districts commenced planning for the 2017-18 academic year, the problem became less theoretical and districts were on the verge of layoffs and staff restructurings that were unpopular with parents.
 The NC House unanimously passed a bill (HB13) that would have allowed average district-wide class sizes up to three students above the funded student-teacher ratio, and individual classes of up to six students above the new limits in order to restore the flexibility districts historically used to fund enhancement positions.
 However, Senate leaders accused districts of having misspent “tens of millions of dollars” (though clearly no House members shared those concerns) and refused to vote on the bill.
 Instead, the new legislative budget simply delayed the class size restrictions for one year and imposed onerous, duplicative reporting requirements on district officials.

-NCGA members will return to Raleigh on January 10, 2018 for a special session.
-When they return, we are asking legislators to solve #ClassSizeChaos!
+NCGA members returned to Raleigh on January 10, 2018 for a special session but did not take any action until February, when they passed HB 90.
+The issue is still not fully resolved, as no additional state funding for infrastructure was provided to meet mandated class size reduction in the budget.
 It is not fair for parents, teachers and school leaders to continue to worry about keeping their enhancement teachers as they try to meet mandated classroom space and staffing needs.
 Local district leaders cannot meet the fiscal or space requirements and have started to resort to worst case scenarios, including strategies like capping schools, laying-off teachers, doubling up classes, enhancement classes in hallways.
 This is on top of significantly increasing class sizes in grades 4 and 5, and potentially eliminating course offerings in middle school.
 All of this is just to find extra classroom space and money needed to keep their enhancement teachers.
 Obviously, this is not just a K-3 issue; it is a PreK-12 issue.
-This is not an urban district issue—it is a statewide issue, affecting small and rural districts as well.
+This is a statewide issue, affecting urban, small, and rural districts alike.